StefanHoutzager/elixir-dev-anywhere-docker/README.md

 16. When you logged in sudo -i before you use iex

 17. Start intellij in the browser (right mouse should show a menu with an intellij item).
-This menu is configurable, if you want uncomment
+This menu is configurable, if you want uncomment the following line
-    #      - /var/lib/docker/volumes/openbox/_data:/home/ubuntu/.config/openbox
+    /var/lib/docker/volumes/openbox/_data:/home/ubuntu/.config/openbox
     in docker-compose.yml, create the folder on your host and copy the contents of elixir-dev-anywhere-docker/openbox-config/.config/openbox into it

 18. Follow instruction here: https://github.com/KronicDeth/intellij-elixir to configure